Seabreg/wifiScanMap/Results.md

 ## Going further

-- All these scan were mainly done thanks to a Raspberry pi, a serial GPS and an external battery pack.
+- All these scan were mainly done thanks to 2 Raspberries pi, one with a serial GPS and an external battery pack, and the other at a fixed position to monitor people every day at the same place.
-  But scanning more data at several city points to profile users and find people streams is also available with low cost devices such as esp8266.
+  But scanning more data at several city points in the same time to profile users and find people streams is also available with low cost devices such as esp8266.
 Using dns tunneling on available public networks, you can build cheaps scanners and drop them at some points of the city, to follow users, as explained in the [esp8266-wifiScanMap](https://github.com/mehdilauters/esp8266-wifiScanMap) project

   ![droppable magnetic scanner](https://raw.githubusercontent.com/mehdilauters/esp8266-wifiScanMap/master/doc/blackbox_open.png)